rhine3/pink-berries/ami_setup.md

 Wishlist for future versions:
 * Clean up installation locations so that home directory isn't cluttered
+* Need to add PBsuite install & test instructions
+* Need to add .bashrc and jupyter config instructions

 ### Starting up your EC2 instance